fabienmifsud/micronaut-crud/README.md

-# Spring Boot Crud with Postgres & DGS GraphQL
+# Micronaut Crud with Postgres & GraphQL

 This project is aimed to quickly test the stack :